KorfLab/exam/README.md

 4. Correct - does the program solve the problem as stated?
 5. Efficient - does the program waste memory or time?

+### FASTA Parser

+Write a function that provides a way to read FASTA files.
+Put it in a module and import it for the remaining tasks.

 ### Entropy Filter

 This task is designed to test your ability to make a simple sliding window